 However, please do not use this website as a means to distribute free samples or coupons, offer discounts, or conduct product marketing operations.

-For this reason, please be advised that we cannot protect you or your company against negative comments posted here about your products or your business practices.
+Also, please be advised we cannot protect you or your company from negative comments posted here about your products or your business practices.

 About Keyword Spam